Ramalinga Raju

 Byrraju Ramalinga Raju (born 16 September 1954) is an Indian businessman and convicted fraudster.
 He is the founder of Satyam Computer Services and served as its chairman and CEO from 1987 until 2009.
 Raju stepped down following his admission to embezzlement from the company to the tune of ₹7,136 crores (approximately US$1.5 billion), including ₹5,040 crores (approximately US$1 billion) of non-existent cash and bank balances.
 In 2015, he was convicted of corporate fraud, which led to the collapse of Satyam Computers.
 Another tech firm called Brane Enterprises with family links to Raju, where he plays an active role as a mentor, is under the scanner for sudden layoffs and unpaid wages to over 2,500 employees.

 Early life

-Ramalinga Raju, the eldest of four siblings, was born on 16 September 1954.
+Ramalinga Raju, the eldest of four siblings, was born on 16 September 1954 from Telugu family.
 He earned a Bachelor of Commerce degree from Andhra Loyola College at Vijayawada and subsequently earned an MBA from Ohio University in the United States.
 After returning to India in 1977, Raju married at the age of twenty-two.
 He ventured into many businesses including Dhanunjaya Hotels; and a cotton spinning mill named Sri Satyam Spinning, funded by Andhra Pradesh Industrial Development Corporation (APIDC), with an investment of ₹ 9 crore (worth almost $7 million in 1983 prices).
 As the businesses failed, Raju moved into real estate and started a construction company named Maytas Infra Limited.